sikaeducation/curriculum/topics/urls-1/README.md

 # URLs 1

-You've likely use URLs daily, but do you know what the different parts of the URL mean?
+You likely use URLs daily, but do you know what the different parts of the URL mean?

 URL stands for "Uniform Resource Locator."
 This means that it's a standardized way to locate resources on the internet- no two HTML pages, images, stylesheets, etc. need to have the same address.
 URLs are licensed from companies called registrars.